upstate-csci-236-master/master-program-recommender/README.md

 # Averages

-If the user selects the averages option the program should output all of the books in the file sorted by average rating from highest to lowest.
+If the program-user selects the averages option the program should output all of the books in the file sorted by average rating from highest to lowest.
 For example, see the files in the repository.

 We suggest that you figure this out by building up a list of tuples containing the average rating for a book first and the title of that book second.
 You can build up this list by going through the list of books one at a time and for each person in the dictionary adding up their rating of that book and counting how many people in the dictionary rated it something other than 0.
 The average score for that book is the sum scores divided by the count of non-zero ratings.
 Once you have created this list you can sort it by using the list’s sort function.